Feynman-Kac formulas for Dirichlet-Pauli-Fierz operators with singular coefficients: Introduction and main results

 \subsection{Brief remarks on earlier results}

-For $\Geb=\RR^\nu$, $\V{A}=0$, and under stronger assumptions on $\V{G}$, the first identity in \eqref{FKintroscal} has been proven somewhat earlier by F.~Hiroshima \cite{Hiroshima1997}, and the second equality in \eqref{FKintroscal} has been shown in \cite{GMM2017}.
+For $\Geb=\RR^\nu$, $\V{A}=0$, and under stronger assumptions on $\V{G}$, the first identity in \eqref{FKintroscal} has been proven earlier by F.~Hiroshima \cite{Hiroshima1997}, and the second equality in \eqref{FKintroscal} has been shown in \cite{GMM2017}.
 The idea to represent Feynman-Kac integrands in nonrelativistic quantum field theory in the form \eqref{defWWintroscal} is originally due to E.~Nelson \cite{Nelson1973}, who considered scalar matter particles that are linearly coupled to quantized radiations fields.

 In \cite{GMM2017} and in \cite{HiroshimaLorinczi2008} different possibilities to account for spin degrees of freedom in Feynman-Kac formulas for the Pauli-Fierz model are considered.
-In fact, we could also add spin degrees of freedom in the present study, if we imposed technical extra conditions on the magnetic fields generated by the classical and quantized vector potentials.
-We refrained from doing so because a comprehensible presentation of the whole procedure would become too space-consuming.
+An extension of Theorem~\ref{thmFKintro1} to a situation where the matter particles may have spin would, however, by no means be trivial and require extra conditions on the magnetic fields generated by the classical and quantized vector potentials.

 As any meaningful survey of the extensive literature on Feynman-Kac formulas for magnetic Schr\"{o}dinger operators and their various generalizations and applications would go beyond the scope of the discussion, we kindly ask the interested reader to consult, e.g., the remarks and long reference lists in the relatively recent article \cite{Hinz2015} and the books \cite{Gueneysu2017,LHB2011} for a start.
 Explicitly, we mention only a few articles dealing with possibly very singular classical vector potentials on open subsets of the Euclidean space: